tindzk/blog/articles/transliteration.md

 We can conclude that unique rules must be specified for individual languages and they need to account not only for spelling, but also pronunciation differences.

 # Rule-based approach
 Languages follow inherent patterns, such as certain letter and sound combinations being more common than others.
-The most accurate way to transcribe words in a language is to use its official alphabet, but by modeling syntactic and phonetic patterns we can project words even onto other language alphabets.
+The most accurate way to transcribe words in a language is to use its official alphabet, but by modelling syntactic and phonetic patterns we can project words even onto other language alphabets.
 Suffice it to say, there is no single ground of truth in transliteration.
 Models can be of arbitrary complexity, ranging from hand-engineered character-level replacement rules, to Machine Learning models.

 Character-level replacement rules may look as follows: